-To perform a forced power shutdown, press in on the POWER on/off switch located on the front panel of the server for at least 4 seconds.
+To perform a forced power shutdown:

+■ Press in on the power on/off switch located on the front panel of the server for at least 4 seconds to force the server power off.

-To power on after a forced shutdown, wait 30 seconds and then power on again.
+To power on after a forced shutdown, wait 10 seconds and then power on again.